GavinHaLab/TitanCNA_10X_snakemake/README.md

 ```

 ### 3. Path to R package files
-Specify the directory in which [TitanCNA](https://github.com/gavinha/TitanCNA) and [ichorCNA](https://github.com/broadinstitute/ichorCNA) are installed. *Set these if the R files in these libraries have been modified or updated but not yet installed with R*.
+Specify the directory in which [TitanCNA](https://github.com/gavinha/TitanCNA) and [ichorCNA](https://github.com/broadinstitute/ichorCNA) are installed.
+*Set these if the R files in these libraries have been modified or updated but not yet installed or updated in R*.
 ```
 TitanCNA_libdir:  /path/to/TitanCNA/ ## optional
 ichorCNA_libdir:  /path/to/ichorCNA/ ## optional
 ```

 ### 4. Reference files and settings
 Global reference files used by many of the `snakefiles` and scripts.
-For the `snpVCF`, you can download the HapMap file (used for filtering heterozygous SNPs) here: https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0
+- `snpVCF`, you can download the HapMap file (used for filtering heterozygous SNPs) here: https://console.cloud.google.com/storage/browser/genomics-public-data/resources/broad/hg38/v0
+- `genomeStyle` specifies the chromosome naming convention to used for **output** files.
+Input files can be any convention as long as it is the same genome build.
+Only use `UCSC` (e.g. chr1) or `NCBI` (e.g. 1).
 ```
 genomeBuild: hg38
 genomeStyle:  UCSC